For more information or to get a quote contact us today

 One of the most significant and noteworthy safety regulations for axe throwing businesses is having an explicit axe retrieval protocol.

 Your employees should instruct participants on when to throw and when to retrieve.
-It is of the utmost importance that axes are at rest when attendees or workers walk down the lanes.
+Axes must be at rest when attendees or workers walk down the lanes.

 12. Designated Areas

-Having designated areas can be helpful in ensuring participants are in the right space and that all axes stay in their respective locations.
-It can be a safety risk having axes in the designated safety or eating areas.
+Having designated areas can help ensure participants are in the right space and that all axes stay in their respective locations.
+It can be a safety risk to have axes in the designated safety or eating areas.

 13. Rules Against Outside Axes